CogComp/cogcomp-nlp/pipeline/README.md

 ## Contents

-If you have downloaded the Cogcomp NLP Pipeline as a stand-alone package, it will come with all the libraries and other files it requires.

-The download package is organized thus:
+The pipeline module is organized thus:
 ```
 config/ : configuration files
-dist/ : the Cogcomp Preprocessor jar
-lib/ : dependencies
 scripts/ : scripts to allow command-line test of the Cogcomp NLP Pipeline
 src/ : source code for the Cogcomp NLP Pipeline
 test/ : test files used for the command line test of the Cogcomp NLP Pipeline